HelsinkiHacklab/partyhatwork/hardware/rev1/README.md

   * without the "optional" regulator battery cannot power the XMega board (you could also jumper VBAT to VUSB but that will cause trouble when you connect the USB cable)
   * The 3.3V regulator has weird pinout (whyever eagle has more parts with that one than with the logical and actually more easily available one beats me)
+  * The LiPo charge current control resistor pads form a square, making it easy to accidentally place resistors in wrong orientation.